vippsas/vipps-ecom-api/vipps-ecom-api-faq.md

 4. When using the Vipps eCom API, Vipps handles soft-declines, 3-D Secure, BankID, etc.
    There is nothing a merchant needs to do.
    This give a consistent user experience and a very high completion rate.

+### What does the `status` suffix at the `fallBack` URL mean?

+Please disregard it.
+The `status` suffix was phased out several years ago, and is no longer documented.
+But, since some merchants _still_ depend on in, it still provided.